digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 It may be done at the collection, creator, series, file, or item level.

-It can take place _prior_ to acquisition, or _after_ accessioning, or both.
+Born-digital materials may be appraised at different points of the process (_prior_ to acquisition, or _after_ accessioning, or even both.)

 <!--presenter notes